EoghanCarey/EoghanCarey/README.md

 - Known for turning "It's impossible" into "Oh, that's how you do it!"
 - Converts technical jargon into human-speak with only minimal loss in translation

-## 🛠️ The "Jack of All Trades" Arsenal
+## 🛠️ The "Eoghan of All Trades" Arsenal

 ### Languages I Speak:
 - Human (mostly)